ZekNikZ/ConvexPy/README.md

 # ConvexPy
 ConvexPy is the Python re-write of the programming langauge [Convex](https://github.com/GamrCorps/Convex), also created by me.
 ConvexPy is designed to be faster, more efficient, more accurate, and more.
-You can view the documentation [here].
+You can view the documentation [here](http://gamrcorps.github.io/ConvexPy).

 ##Running ConvexPy
 Run `convex.py` as any normal Python **3.4+** script: